MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-synchronization.md

 ### Check connectivity from the site server to the WSUS server

 If the WSUS server is remote from the site server, the WSUS Administration console must be installed on the site server.
-Because the console installs the required APIs that are used by Configuration Manager to connect to the WSUS server.
+The console installs the required APIs that are used by Configuration Manager to connect to the WSUS server.
 To test whether Configuration Manager can connect to the WSUS server, use the locally installed WSUS Administration console.

 To connect to the remote WSUS server by using the WSUS Administration console, follow these steps: